skrinak/recommendationEngine/Lab2 - Introduction to Object2Vec/README.md

 ## Steps

-1. If you have already completed Steps 1 through 5 from the "Lab 1 - Introduction to Factorization Machines" section of this workshop, please proceed to step 2.
-Otherwise, go to [Lab 1 - Introduction to Factorization Machines](../Lab1%20-%20Introduction%20to%20Factorization%20Machines) and complete the 5 steps required to setup SageMaker and add the required IAM roles and policies.
-Also, this workshop assumes all SageMaker instances and S3 buckets are in the Oregon region: us-west-2.
+1. If you have already completed Steps 1 through 3 from the "Lab 1 - Introduction to Factorization Machines" section of this workshop, please proceed to step 2 here.
+Otherwise, go to [Lab 1 - Introduction to Factorization Machines](../Lab1%20-%20Introduction%20to%20Factorization%20Machines) and complete the 3 steps required to setup SageMaker and your S3 buckets.
+Also, this workshop assumes all SageMaker instances and S3 buckets are in the Frankfurt region: ```eu-central-1```.

-1. Open the notebook, [object2vec_movie_recommendation.ipynb](object2vec_movie_recommendation.ipynb) in this directory.
-Read carefully about the theory, seek to understand, examine and run each cell.
+1. Time to run the notebook.
+But, don't just hammer on shift-return: read carefully about the theory, seek to understand, examine and run each cell.
 Then, return to these instructions.

+    * You may be asked to change the kernel when you open the notebook.
+Set it to conda_python3.
+    * The first code cell of the notebook requires you to set the bucket variable to the custom bucket name you created in the first lab.
-	Don't be alarmed by red log messages while training your model.
+	* Don't be alarmed by red log messages while training your model.
 SageMaker prints ordinary log messages in red.
-Wall time for training takes about 4 minutes per model. **Do not proceed to the nest step until the notebook has fully completed and each cell has run.**
+Wall time for training takes about 4 minutes per model. **Do not proceed to the next step until the notebook has fully completed and each cell has run.**
+    * Open the notebook, [object2vec_movie_recommendation.ipynb](object2vec_movie_recommendation.ipynb) in this directory and proceed.

-	When the notebook is completed successfully, go to the [SageMaker console](https://console.aws.amazon.com/sagemaker) and nagivate to **Models** as well as **Endpoints** sections to take a look at the models and enpoints created by the notebook.
+	* When the notebook is completed successfully, go to the [SageMaker console](https://console.aws.amazon.com/sagemaker) and nagivate to **Models** as well as **Endpoints** sections to take a look at the models and endpoints created by the notebook.

-1. Go to the IAM console, let's create the Lambda execution role.
+1. Go to the [IAM console](https://aws.amazon.com/console/).
+Let's create the Lambda execution role.
 This role is for our Lambda functions to have sufficient permissions to perform tasks such as getting objects from S3 and invoking an endpoint that is deployed in SageMaker.
+Click on "Roles" from the left navigation and then "Create Role".

      ![Lambda IAM](images/lambda-iam.jpg)

-    - Navigate to IAM in the AWS Console.
-From the left navigation click on "Roles".
-Click on "Create Role".
     - From the list of AWS Services choose: Lambda.
 Click on Next:Permissions.
-    - Use the search box to add ```S3FullAccess```, and ```AmazonSageMakerFullAccess``` individually.
-You do this by searching, clicking onthe on the checkbox, searching again, and selecting the next policy.
+    - Use the search box to add ```LambdaFullAccess```, ```S3FullAccess```, and ```AmazonSageMakerFullAccess``` individually.
+You do this by searching, clicking on the on the checkbox, searching again, and selecting the next policy.
 Note that this is a highly permissive configuration that should not be used in production.
 It is only intended to facilitate learning in this workshop.
     - After you have added all 3 policies click on Next:Tags, and then Next:Review.
-    - For Role Name use Lambda_ServerlessWorkshop_Role.
+    - For Role Name use ```Lambda_ServerlessWorkshop_Role```.
     - Click on Create role.
-    - Return to the SageMaker console.

 1. Go to the Lambda console and create a Lambda function that calls 2 endpoints that were deployed in the previous step.
     - Enter the following values:
         - Name: **Recommendation_Engine_Object2Vec**
         - Rumitime: **Python 3.6**
         - Role: **Choose an existing role**
-        - Existing role: Enter the Lambda Execution Role created in the previous step.
+        - Existing role: Enter ```Lambda_ServerlessWorkshop_Role``` as created in the previous step.
     - Click on the **Create function** button.

-1. Open [lambda_function_rec_engine.py](lambda_function_rec_engine.py) and paste the code into Function code section of the Lambda console.
+1. Open [lambda_function_rec_engine.py](lambda_function_rec_engine.py) and paste the code into the "Function code" section of the Lambda console.

     ![Lambda console1](images/lambda-console-1.jpg)